-- Add a medium sliced onion and 2 stalks of sliced celery to the saucepan along with the giblets.
-If desired, use strainer and reserve the giblet broth to use along with the drippings.
+- Add a sliced medium onion and 2 stalks of sliced celery to the saucepan along with the giblets.
+If desired, use a strainer to reserve the giblet broth to use along with the drippings.

 - Add 1/4 cup to 1/2 cup of finely chopped onions to the butter and sauté until tender before adding the flour.

 - Add a few tablespoons of minced shallots to the butter and sauté until tender.

 - Add about 1/2 teaspoon of chopped fresh sage, 1/4 teaspoon of finely chopped fresh rosemary, and a pinch of freshly chopped thyme leaves.